jonschlinkert/file-stat/README.md

 ## Related projects

-* [file-contents](https://github.com/jonschlinkert/file-contents): Set the `contents` property on a file object in a stream.
-Abstraction from vinyl-fs to… [more](https://github.com/jonschlinkert/file-contents)
+* [file-stat](https://github.com/jonschlinkert/file-stat): Set the `stat` property on a file object in a stream.
+Abstraction from vinyl-fs to… [more](https://github.com/jonschlinkert/file-stat)
 * [file-symlinks](https://github.com/jonschlinkert/file-symlinks): Resolve symlinks and expose the `stat` property on a file object.
 * [stream-loader](https://github.com/jonschlinkert/stream-loader): create a read stream from a glob of files. can be used as a loader-cache… [more](https://github.com/jonschlinkert/stream-loader)
 * [vinyl](http://github.com/wearefractal/vinyl): A virtual file format